bpg/terraform-provider-proxmox/README.md

 ###### Attributes
 * `ipv4_addresses` - The IPv4 addresses per network interface published by the QEMU agent (empty list when `agent.enabled` is `false`)
 * `ipv6_addresses` - The IPv6 addresses per network interface published by the QEMU agent (empty list when `agent.enabled` is `false`)
-* `mac_addresses` - The MAC addresses published by the QEMU agent with fallback to the VM configuration, if the agent is disabled
+* `mac_addresses` - The MAC addresses published by the QEMU agent with fallback to the network device configuration, if the agent is disabled
 * `network_interface_names` - The network interface names published by the QEMU agent (empty list when `agent.enabled` is `false`)

 ## Developing the Provider